Skip to main content

 5. It Keeps You from Accumulating Too Much Debt

-One of the budget's key roles is instilling responsible spending habits, and reducing the risk of accumulating excessive debt.
+One of the budget's key roles is to instill responsible spending habits, and reduce the risk of accumulating excessive debt.
 It encourages you to manage existing debts effectively while avoiding the trap of taking on more than you can handle.

 Tip: Create a debt repayment plan within your budget.
 Allocate a portion of your income to pay down debts each month, focusing on high-interest debts first.